Migrate for Compute Engine Cloud Extensions (CEs) can be set up from vSphere vCenter Web Client or the Migrate for Compute Engine Manager.

 Complete the Cloud Extension screen:

 Parameter Description Auto-populated Cloud Extension Name Name for Cloud Extension.
-No Service Account for Edge Nodes The GCP service account running the Cloud Extension's edge nodes.
+No Service Account for Edge Nodes The Google Cloud service account running the Cloud Extension's edge nodes.
 Defaults to

-Yes Cloud Extension Size Small (for fewer than 50 VMs migrated in parallel) or Large (for more than 50 VMs migrated in parallel).
-Yes Datacenter If your Velostrata Manager is registered with a VMware vSphere environment, select the Datacenter that will host the Cloud Extension.
+Yes Cloud Extension Size Small (for up to 20 VMs migrated in parallel) or Large (for up to 50 VMs migrated in parallel).
+Yes Datacenter If your Migrate for Compute Engine Manager is registered with a VMware vSphere environment, select the Datacenter that will host the Cloud Extension.
 No

 Complete the Zones screen: